-Moreover, "Virtual satellites" and assignments with artificial parameters can easily be created to be very sensitive to interference and be included in the coordination requirements of subsequent filings of other administrations (i.e. have ΔT/T values exceeding 6 %) even though in practice, no real operational assignments have been seriously degraded, obstructed, or repeatedly interrupted.
+Moreover, "virtual satellites" and assignments with artificial parameters can easily be created to be very sensitive to interference and be included in the coordination requirements of subsequent filings of other administrations (i.e. have ΔT/T values exceeding 6 %) even though in practice, no real operational assignments have been seriously degraded, obstructed, or repeatedly interrupted.

-Protection between geostationary satellite networks is achieved through adherence to coordination procedures prescribed in the Radio Regulations.
-The most common procedures are those outlined in RR Articles 9 and 11 of the Radio Regulations with protection criteria given in Appendix 5 to the RR.
+Protection between geostationary satellite networks is the non-planned bands is achieved through adherence to the coordination and notification procedures set out in RR Articles 9 and 11 of the Radio Regulations, with the protection criteria given in Appendix 5.

 Protection between such satellite networks is based upon;